odoo/owl/doc/v3/owl/reference/scope.md

 - `until<T>(p: Promise<T>): Promise<T>` — awaits `p`, throwing `AbortError`
   if the scope is dead before or after the await.
 Does not allocate a controller.
+- `isDestroyed(): boolean` — true once the scope is fully destroyed (all cleanup has run).
+A `CANCELLED` scope is not yet destroyed — to ask "is this scope dead?", check `status > MOUNTED` instead.
 - `onDestroy(cb: () => void): void` — registers a destroy callback.
 If the
   scope is already destroyed, calls the callback immediately.
 - `cancel(): void` — marks the scope as `CANCELLED` and aborts its abort